 - Raises money for Leukemia and Lymphoma Society

-The Nike women’s marathon, 30,000 women coming together to run the miles between them and their medals, a Tiffany and Co. necklace presented by a San Francisco fireman dressed in a tuxedo.
-After hearing about this race from a friend I decided I wanted to start running in hope that one day I too would receive the best medal out there.
-So I formed a group of girls and we entered the random drawing process as a team, which betters your chances of getting chosen.
-After a month of waiting we received our emails that we were chosen, and the training started.
+The Nike women’s marathon, 30,000 women, coming together to run the miles between them and their medals, a Tiffany and Co. necklace presented by a San Francisco fireman dressed in a tuxedo.
+After hearing about this race from a friend, I decided I wanted to start running in the hope that one day I too would receive the best medal out there.
+So I formed a group of girls, and we entered the random drawing process as a team, which betters your chances of getting chosen.
+After a month of waiting, we received the emails that we were chosen, and the training started.

-Both the registration and the Expotique were well staffed and I experienced no lines, though as the evening came everything became more crowded and I heard Saturday was pretty crazy.
-Not only did I receive everything from makeup advice to food samples, the sponsor of the race also handed out some pretty good swag.
+Both the registration and the Expotique were well staffed, and I experienced no lines, though as the evening came, everything became more crowded, and I heard Saturday was pretty crazy.
+Not only did I receive everything from makeup advice to food samples, but the sponsor of the race also handed out some pretty good swag.

 You could even get your hair and makeup done for free if you wanted to.
-Other things you could do in this area was shop in the surrounding stores for special race gear with the specialized logo, and see Nike’s newest gear.
+A few other things you could do in this area was shop in the surrounding stores for special race gear with the specialized logo and see Nike’s newest gear.

-I recommend going to the Expotique as it makes you excited for race day, get some fun free stuff, and be around all the other women who you will be running with.
-It really made me feel like I was apart of something exciting.
+I recommend going to the Expotique as it makes you excited for race day.
+Plus, you get some fun free stuff and you get to be around all the other women who you will be running with.
+It made me feel like I was a part of something exciting.

-It was a very crowded start, but with 30,000 runners most of the race felt that way.
+It was a very crowded start, but with 30,000 runners, most of the race felt that way.
 That being said, it was nice to run with a bunch of women and a few good men that kept you motivated.
 Also, there were so many people cheering us on with signs and bells.
-We found our friends and family at a few points on our run which always keeps us motivated.
+We found our friends and family at a few points on our run, which kept us motivated.
 The course was beautiful and took you all around San Francisco, even though it was mostly covered by fog.

-Also, scattered every few miles was water and snack stations which was nice to refuel and hydrate along the way.
-The course was well-marked as were each mile so there was no guess-work involved, but with that said there are hills.
+Also, scattered every few miles was water and snack stations, which were nice to refuel and hydrate along the way.
+The course was well-marked as were each mile, so there was no guess-work involved, but with that said, there are hills.
 Plural… HILLS.
 Some steep, some gradual!
-I wish I would had done more training on the hills cause even walking up them wears our your legs but I made it up and down them!
+I wish I would have done more training on the hills cause even walking up them wears on your legs, but I made it up and down them!

-After mile 9 the hills were done, the Golden Gate Park is in sight and the end is near.
-The spectators also started to multiply which really helps your energy level.
+After mile 9, the hills were done, the Golden Gate Park is in sight, and the end is near.
+The spectators also started to multiply, which helps your energy level.
 I was so happy to see the Tiffany blue finish sign and ran through with a smile ready to receive my necklace.

-After running though the finish I was greeted by a crowded line of runners waiting to go through a series of stations to get your goods.
-I understand the want to be organized but man did it suck to finish your run by standing still in the cold.
+After running through the finish, I was greeted by a crowded line of runners waiting to go through a series of stations to get your goods.
+I understand the want to be organized, but man did it suck to finish your run by standing still in the cold.
 Not good for your legs.
-But we did make it to the fireman who handed us our little blue box and then a few steps ahead you could take a picture with a different fireman dressed in a tuxedo.
+Eventually, we did make it to the fireman who handed us our little blue box, and then a few steps ahead, you could take a picture with a different fireman dressed in a tuxedo.
 Awesome!

-So that is runners view of the Nike Women’s Marathon in a nutshell, I would totally run this again, not just for the Tiffany’s necklace but the whole experience.
+So that is runners view of the Nike Women’s Marathon in a nutshell, I would totally rerun this, not just for the Tiffanys necklace but the whole experience.
 Now Josh will talk about if being a spectator was as fun as a runner.

 As a Spectator

 We waited for our group of runners to go by and then proceeded to the transportation line that we paid $20 to ride.
-This would have been fine but whoever set the area up had all of the buses on the other side of the starting line.
-Thus we had to wait for every women to get past the street in order for the buses to come across, which was about 45 minutes after the race started.
-This forced half the people to miss the 3 mile cheering point and just proceed directly to the 11 mile area.
+This would have been fine, but whoever set the area up had all of the buses on the other side of the starting line.
+Thus we had to wait for every woman to get past the street for the buses to come across, which was about 45 minutes after the race started.
+This forced half the people to miss the 3-mile cheering point and just proceed directly to the 11-mile area.

 It was fun to see them run past some of the iconic areas like the windmill in Golden Gate Park though.

-The walk to the end is short and that is where the chaos began.
-You could hardly move in-between the people, cell phones didn’t work and it was just complete mayhem.
-I really wanted to see Amie cross the finish line but there was no way to get close so I just stood at the end of all the people and tried to connect with the others I was with via text to no avail.
+The walk to the end is short, and that is where the chaos began.
+You could hardly move in-between the people, cell phones didn’t work, and it was just complete mayhem.
+I wanted to see Amie cross the finish line, but there was no way to get close, so I just stood at the end of all the people and tried to connect with the others I was with via text to no avail.

-Waiting in line for the shuttles to get back to Union Square was a lot better then I anticipated though, they had set up the area really well and we got on with no problems.
-They did say that this was double the amount of people they had the year before so I am sure they were still trying to deal with that many people in one place.
+Waiting in line for the shuttles to get back to Union Square was a lot better then I anticipated though, they had set up the area well, and we got on with no problems.
+They did say that this was double the amount of people they had the year before, so I am sure they were still trying to deal with that many people in one place.

 My recommendations for spectators.
 Bring a jacket and a book.
-Grab a coffee and make sure you realize it will be a very busy day for you as well.
+Grab a coffee, and make sure you realize it will be a hectic day for you as well.
 Try not to punch anyone.

-All in all I am glad Amie got to go have so much fun on this race and I hope this helps you understand what it is like to be a spectator and a runner so you can plan your trip as well if you do it next year.
+All in all, I am glad Amie got to have so much fun on this race, and I hope this helps you understand what it is like to be a spectator and a runner so you can plan your trip as well if you do it next year.
 Make sure to leave a comment below.